jbampton/ruby-strip/README.md

-# Ruby Whitespace stripper command line application
+# Ruby white space strip command line application

 This program uses Ruby and runs on the command line and accepts a single argument, a folder path name.